x2048/terraform/README.md

 ![(undo icon)](textures/terraform_tool_undo.png "Undo tool icon")

-The name speaks for itself.
-The tool adds an in-memory undo engine that captures edits of each player and allows them to undo their changes to the world.
+The tool adds an in-memory undo engine that captures both edits with the Brush tool and usual 'digs' and 'places'.

 "Place" (Right click) to undo one change, hold to undo many changes (fun to watch).